rchevallier/jarchi-lib/doc/Colormap reapply.md

 3. For a Categorical color scheme, at least one visual object property value has no corresponding color
 4. For a Continuous color scheme, among all the visual objects property values, the lowest or highest property value is out of range of the color scheme scale.

+**NB**: if the color scheme saved definition is not the one applied on the view, because it was modified manually after saving, the color scheme reapplied by this script is based on the one saved, not the latest applied.